srid/chronicle/README.md

 Chronicle allows you to form reliable memories.
 It keeps track of a **tree of memories** that are, ultimately, linked to the factual records recorded at the very moment they happened.

-**STATUS OF PROJECT**: The project has been put on hold since June 2015 however it [could be revived](https://github.com/srid/chronicle/issues/38).
-You could add entries, but there is no ['fold' feature](#folds) yet.
-If you are interested in the project, file a Github issue!
+**STATUS OF PROJECT**: Chronicle is no longer active and has been superseded by [neuron](https://github.com/srid/neuron#neuron), which is based on Zettelkasten.
+The README below is left as is for historical reasons.

 <!-- TOC generated using https://github.com/jonschlinkert/markdown-toc
 And then remove the trailing `-` in links